You can use any libraries you want with your scraper. This makes things incredibly flexible and powerful. It's also incredibly straightforward.

 source 'https://rubygems.org' gem "mechanize" gem "sqlite3"

-.
-This will work out which specific versions of each gem will be installed and write the result of that to Gemfile.lock
+Then run bundle update.
+This will work out which specific versions of each gem will be installed and write the result of that to Gemfile.lock.

 PHP in morph.io uses Composer for managing dependencies and runtime.
 You create